Study in North Macedonia with YES Abroad!

 Trips to other cities, towns, and sites in North Macedonia, such as Ohrid, Bitola, and Tetovo;

-Cultural days with Macedonian YES Alumni who studied in the United States; and
+Cultural events with Macedonian YES Alumni who studied in the United States; and

 Community service activities, such as volunteering with Habitat for Humanity and local non-profits.